Post three of three, in section For Teachers

 The common thread amongst all these practices is that you are holding experience with an open hand.

-They can also offer a window into the world’s of people who are experiencing spiritual psychosis.
+Psychedelics can be a portal into imaginal and spiritual realms.
+They can also offer a window into the world of someone who is experiencing spiritual psychosis.
 It can be hard for other people to relate to someone who is in an altered state of consciousness.
-If you have taken psychedelics before this gives you a reference point to imagine some of the aspects of what this person’s current experience might be like.
+If you have taken psychedelics before, this gives you a reference point to imagine some of the aspects of what this person’s current experience might be like.
 Both the positive aspects and the downsides of it.

 Integration